floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 applied as an atomic unit instead of applying each descriptor individually.
-In the end the traditional Vulkan descriptor model isn't all that different from the 'old' bindslot model used in Metal V1 or D3D11, the one big and important difference is that bindings are no longer applied individually but as groups.
+In the end the traditional Vulkan descriptor model isn't all that different from the 'old' bindslot model used in Metal V1 or D3D11, the one big and important difference is that bindings are not applied individually but as groups.

-The downside of such a 'bind group model' is course that specific combinations may be unpredictable - which is the one big recurring topic in Vulkan (very slow) API evolution.
+The downside of such a 'bind group model' is of course that specific binding combinations may be unpredictable - which is the one big recurring topic in Vulkan's (very slow) API evolution.

 In 'old Vulkan' pretty much all state-combinations in all areas of the API need to be known upfront in order to move as much work as possible into the